 Use of money is widespread due to low liquidity of bilateral barter.
 If you want to provide a value in exchange of an other it is unlikely that you find someone that wants to provide the value you are looking for in exchange of the one you provide.
 This "double coincidence of wants problem" is simply solved using money.
-But the problem should disappear when non bilateral exchange are also considered.
+It is no more a problem when non bilateral exchange are also considered.

 In practice, the number of possible exchange combinations grows for markets where the diversity of the kinds of values exchanged is low.
 Typical examples are raw materials markets and any markets exchanging most vital resources.
 These values are fungible since they can be measured by a quantity using a physical standard (for example Kg).
-This is the case even for green house gases, radioactive pollution or surface of forest.
+This is the case even for green house gases, radioactive pollution or enegry.